 Of course you’re buying a Roku Ultra for more than just a smart remote - what you’re buying is a capable 4K HDR streaming player that does voice search better than anyone in the business and comes with several options for finding free content, including The Roku Channel and the Featured Free section of the homescreen.

 And yet, despite its advantageous operating platform and streaming chops, it’s facing some really steep competition, most of whom support higher-end formats and offer better performance both in terms of picture quality and buffering speeds.
-To that end, it’s not that the Roku Ultra has gotten any worse this year, it’s just that the competition is better than ever and makes Roku less of a clear choice than it was last year.
+With that in mind, it's not that the Roku Ultra has dropped in quality this year, it's simply facing better competition than ever, which makes Roku less of an obvious choice than it was in 2018.

 Price and release date